Fiona Palomo

-Fiona Alexa Palomo Ricco (born 12 October 1998) is a Mexican actress.
+Fiona Alexa Estrada (born 12 October 1998), known as Fiona Palomo, is an American actress and singer.
+She is known for her role as Sofia in the Netflix drama series Outer Banks (2023–2026).

 Life and career

-Fiona Alexa Palomo Ricco was born on 12 October 1998 in Mexico City to Eduardo Palomo and Carina Ricco.
+Fiona Alexa Estrada was born on 12 October 1998 in Los Angeles, California to Mexican artists Eduardo Estrada Palomo and Carina Ricco.
+She holds dual citizenship with the United States and Mexico.

 She made her television debut as an actress in Gossip Girl: Acapulco in 2013.
-She portrayed María Alexander in Control Z (2020) and Sofía in seasons 3 and 4 of Outer Banks (2023).
+She portrayed María Alexander in Control Z (2020), and Sofía Delgado in seasons 3, 4, and 5 of Outer Banks (2023-2026).
 She made her big screen debut in ¡Qué despadre!
 (2022), for which she won a "Silvia Pinal" Silver Goddess Award for Best New Actress.
-It was followed by leading roles as Mary in Journey to Bethlehem (2023), Sandra Navarro in Bad Actor (2023), and Vivi in El roomie (2024).
+She starred in leading roles in film such as Mary in Journey to Bethlehem (2023), Sandra Navarro in Bad Actor (2023), and Vivi in El roomie (2024).

-For her performance in Bad Actor, she earned a nomination for the Ariel Award for Best Actress.
+For her lead performance in the drama film Bad Actor, Palomo earned a nomination for the Ariel Award for Best Actress, Mexico's leading national film award, and won the Diosa de Plata for Best Actress, presented by Mexican cinema journalists.
+She will appear in Danny Ramirez's upcoming Sports film and directorial debut, Baton alongside cast Ramirez, Lewis Pullman, Diego Calva, Maia Reficco, Ester Expósito, Eugenio Derbez and Noah Beck.